- Guidance Statement

 As the recipient of federal funding for sponsored projects UMD must comply with federal requirements of Effort Certification.
 Effort Certification is the federally-mandated process by which the salary charged to a sponsored project

-conducted by ORA for allowability as a direct charge to the project.
+conducted by SPA for allowability as a direct charge to the project.
 Federal regulations and university policy require that throughout the course of the year these charges be monitored to ensure that any significant change in effort or workload results in a change ofthe salary distribution.
 Monitoring is managed through the effort reporting process which is prescribed in the Federal Office of Management and Budget Circular A-21.

 All effort paid from or contributed to sponsored projects must be certified.
 UMD certifies effort through the use of effort reports.
 The forms provide certification that the effort distribution as paid adequately reflects the individual's work activities as required by federal regulations.

 1. Faculty are required to certify their own effort reports and are required to certify the effort reports of their research staff working on their sponsored project(s) unless they have the employee sign their own.

 2. The certification is attesting that effort paid or contributed for a time period matches the effort expended for the time period being certified.
 Hence, summer salary may not be used to compensate for work performed during the academic year.

 3. In cases where the employee or principal investigator is not available, a responsible official may certify the effort provided that s/he can document the basis for verifying that the actual work was performed.

 The University of Massachusetts system certifies effort using Effort Certification and Reporting Technology (ECRT) system: